 Demonstrate ownership – don’t be shy

 Launched your own company?
 Created an app that sold thousands?
 Took the initiative on a project?
-We always say if you want to get a job in product management you have to build something.
+We always say, if you want to get a job in Product Management you have to build something.
 If you have, make sure it’s mentioned.
 Especially if this is your first application, that can be your ticket in.

 Talk about the right kind of technical skills

-Show details on your skills
+Show details your skills in detail

 Be relevant to the PM role

-Leverage the experience you have that is most relevant to the position you are applying to, in this case, product manager.
+Leverage the experience you have that is most relevant to the position you are applying to, in this case, Product Manager.
 If it’s an app company, and you built one, make sure you mention it.
 If you worked in sales and it’s PM’ing for a sales tool, make sure that’s in there somewhere as well.
 This makes you more relatable to the industry and the employer.

 Don’t rely only on your resume

 Of course, your resume is not the only thing that will get your foot in the door.
 If you know someone in an industry, company or project you are interested in, start by asking for a referral.
 Check all your other networks, including LinkedIn and Twitter to use to your advantage.
-Make sure your LinkedIn profile matches your resume, update your summary and add information and skills relatable to the role of a product manager.
+Make sure your LinkedIn profile matches your resume, update your summary and add information and skills relatable to the role of a Product Manager.

-Also check out How to become a product manager?
+Also check out How to become a Product Manager?
 Make yourself the product.